nds-group/ETC_NOMS_2024/README.md

 For full details, please consult [our paper](https://dspace.networks.imdea.org/bitstream/handle/20.500.12761/1791/etc_noms24_postprint.pdf?sequence=1&isAllowed=y).

+An extended version is currently in submission as an invited paper to a journal.

 ## Organization of the repository
 There are two folders:
 <!-- - _Data_ : information on how to access the data  -->